subdit/family-activity-tracker-api/README.md

 ## Family-Activiy-Tracker-API ##
-The purpose of API repository of full stack web application is to support the Family-Activiy-Tracker (frontend) application for the user to interact with.
+The purpose of API repository of full stack web application is to support the Family-Activity-Tracker (frontend) application for the user to interact with.
 This app allows the user to create, update, delete and view the activity events that users have create.
 This full stack application was inspring by a busy family.

 ## Main Idea ##
 The main reason behind this project was from my own family, that I have a problem to keep track of the date for my children events and activities.
 I want to be able to use calendar to bookmark the events, and location.
-The most important thing is the users be able to create, update, view and delete their own event that they have creted.
+The most important thing is the users be able to create, update, view and delete their own event that they have created.

 API deployed: https://warm-sea-24073.herokuapp.com/
 API repo: https://github.com/subdit/family-activity-tracker-api